 Provides analysis and quotes for equities and indices; current company, industry, and market news; and economic data for countries around the world.

 UTSA faculty, students, and staff can search Bloomberg from one of sixteen workstations.
-One workstation is located in the 2nd floor Information Commons in the John Peace Library building.
-The remaining fifteen workstations are located in the Financial Studies Lab in the College of Business.
-For assistance, please ask for help at the Information Desk on the 2nd floor of the John Peace Library building.
+One workstation is located in the 2nd floor Business Information Hub in the John Peace Library building.
+Fifteen workstations are located in the Financial Studies Lab in the College of Business (currently closed due to COVID-19).

 Bloomberg Terminal’s Log-in Requirement: